 When the generator is running the unit automatically powers up.
-An AC sensing optoisolator is used to sense generator output and through a 2N3906 transistor powers the logic from the 12 volt generator battery.
-This way the unit is only drawing battery power when the generator is running.
+An optoisolator senses generator AC power and through a 2N3906 transistor powers the logic from the 12 volt generator battery.
+This way the unit only draws battery power when the generator is running.
 The optoisolator is simply a neon pilot light assembly coupled to a 5516 CdS light dependent resistor.

 Figure 7 Front Panel